 And anyway, I love that the art world is always getting its panties in a wad about the collapse of cultural values and the like.
 I didn't mind being "the like."

 For me this is illustrative of a severe break that is extremely encouraging.
 The high and low is finally slipping away and people are allowed redress against what public personas and organizations express.
 Saltz bearing criticism is the internet in action.
-When phrases like "panties in a wad" are used, you will be called out for your mansplaining bullshit.
+When phrases like "panties in a wad" are used, you will be called out for your misogynist bullshit.
 Dancing "naked in public" is encouraged but be ready for the response because we live in a polyethical society.
-This polyethical society will eventually converge but it doesn't happen overnight, not even in small, specialized groups like the one that follows Saltz on Facebook.
+This polyethical society will grow and shrink towards convergance but it doesn't happen overnight, not even in small, specialized groups like the one that follows Saltz on Facebook.

 Progress towards and out of modernity has led us to a point where traditional power structures are continuously questioned, dismantled, and reassembled in new formations.
 These are the effects of progress that will continuously cycle, bringing progress to bear on the now.